Elle-Williams/Project-Capstone-GT/README.md

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->

+This Capstone project is the culmination of my completion of Institute of Data's Software Engineering program.
+Similar to Facebook, my app, Gamertagged focuses on curated content specifically for gamers.
+The project is complete as per the rubric requirements however, it is still a WIP that I would like to fully form in the future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>